 What really is upsetting is how so much of this smack of racism.
 For African Americans it’s an unspoken but understood issue that once you fall from grace you won’t be forgiven.
-In Lewis’ case in many instances on the web, OJ is always brought up and it seems to be the same people with the race bating.
+In Lewis’ case in many instances on the web, OJ is always brought up and it seems to be the same people with the racist leanings in their commentary.
 How many of these have written the Atlanta District Attorney or the Atlanta police department looking for follow-up investigation information??
 Yet do we hear murder yelled out every time we saw or speak of actor Robert Wagner, whose wife Natalie Wood, drowned mysteriously with just a few people on the boat??
 Aside from one outburst a few years before he died how often was “Chappaquiddick” yelled at Ted Kennedy after the drowning incident that involved Mary Jo Kopechne in 1969??
 I don’t remember that slur following Kennedy around every where he went.

 In those latter two incidents the person was there but the venom was never delivered anywhere near the frequency of bombs hurled at Lewis.
-This upsets me to know end because we don’t hear of the Robert Blake incident with this frequency either now do we??
+This upsets me to no end because we don’t hear of the Robert Blake incident with this frequency either now do we??
 Everyone needs to come off of their high horse and those that hide behind the “concerned citizen” cloak have nothing to fear.
 Unless you’re going to meet up with and have a fight with a younger Lewis outside of a bar with each of you banked by sets of friends you have nothing to worry about.
 He’s turned his life over to Christ and has led an exemplary life after that in the name of redemption.
 At what point do you forgive??
 Just a thought…

 Thanks for reading and please share the article.
 New logo of the Taylor Blitz Times